 The decision to hire a lawyer is a personal one.
 If the attorney offers free consultations, there’s no risk to at least discuss your case with an expert.
 Don’t let the average hourly cost to hire a lawyer keep you from seeking legal advice.

 Trial Lawyers for Justice is here for you and your family.
-You don’t have to worry about affording our personal injury attorneys.
+You don’t have to worry about affording our Des Moines personal injury lawyers.
 We work on contingency, so you will never pay a penny to our attorneys if we don’t win your case.
 Give us a call.
 It costs nothing to find out if you have a valid case.
 Reach TL4J online or by calling 866-TL4J-LAW.